From the Birth Collective

 Traditional and folk tincture making

 What are tinctures?
 Potent liquid herbal concoctions to support the body in one way or another.
 There are many reasons to take tinctures.
-Some do it to boost the immune system, to fight an ailment, to support an organ, maybe to prevent something (such as high blood pressure, liver support, nausea, miscarriage and so on)
+Some do it to boost the immune system, to fight an ailment, to support an organ, maybe to prevent something (such as high blood pressure, liver issues, nausea, miscarriage and so on)

 You may not be able to find the tincture you’re looking for or perhaps you just want to make them yourself and be more self sufficient.
 Clearly when making a tincture, you should research which herbs you need and obtain them to make it.
 Herbs are going to be more readily available in the areas they are native to and flourish.
 You may find them at an your local markets, herb store, a homestead or you may need to order them online.